A Chore Chart for Kids is a template that parents can use to indicate the chores that their children should do based on their ages.

 Happier adults

-Chores shape children into becoming happier adults in the future.
+They shape children into becoming happier adults in the future.
 Studies and research suggest that giving your kids chores to complete will help them have better mental health in the future.
-This is because of the desire, ability, and willingness to work that they learn as kids when handling chores.
+This is because of the desire, ability, and willingness to work that they learn as kids.

 Learning of time management

-Parents should not allow their kids to fail to complete their designated chores even with a full plate of activities that their child needs to accomplish.
+Parents should not allow their kids to fail even with a full plate of activities that their child needs to accomplish.
 This will help them with time management.
 In addition, children will learn how to divide their time to complete their schoolwork and still finish their chores assigned to them.

 Children will also know how to manage their time as adults as they have already learned how to complete several tasks within a limited time.